Our PPT family mourns the recent passing of Paul O’Hanlon, Board member and co-founder. His spirit will live in our organizing forever.

 Paul was a powerful organizer for human rights, with a clear understanding of how our movements for disability justice, transit justice, housing justice and voting rights are connected and necessary.
 He was courageous, smart, committed and supportive, and he has mentored so many in bringing their power to the light.

-We will miss Paul deeply, and we offer PPT’s love and community to his family in this difficult time.
+We will miss Paul deeply, and we offer all of PPT’s love and community to his family in this difficult time.

 Rest in power, Paul.
-Your memory will fuel our fight with love and inspiration, forever.
+Your memory will fuel our fight until every person can access the opportunity they deserve.

-- Photos from Paul’s 2012 arrest with the Transit Twelve calling increased public transit access for all
+- Photos from Paul’s 2012 civil disobedience & arrest with the Transit Twelve calling for increased public transit access for all

 The PPT family is invited to leave your words of remembrance here, or record a video of yourself sharing your words of remembrance and upload it here.
 All written and video remembrances will be added to this page.
 Please note that we are also putting together a video presentation for the public memorial honoring Paul’s work in the field.
 Excerpts from our recordings will be used!